Notice of Pre-AIA or AIA Status

 as a response to any condition in a first condition set being satisfied, a transmitter of the first message enters into a first RRC state from RRC_INACTIVE state;

-two conditions in the first condition set are respectively the first timer being expired and the second message being received;
+wherein two conditions in the first condition set are respectively the first timer being expired and the second message being received; and

 -Claim 19 is rejected with the same reasons as set forth in claim 1.

-A method in a first node for wireless communications, comprising:
+A method in a user equipment (UE) for wireless communications, the method comprising:

-monitoring a second message, the second message comprising an RRC signaling, the second message being used to respond to the first message;
+monitoring for a second message comprising an RRC signaling, wherein the second message is used to respond to the first message;

 wherein if the second message is received, and as a response to the second message being received, stop the first timer;